 In addition to those all important checks, here's the REAL checklist!

-• Confirm marathon day outfit.
+- Confirm marathon day outfit.
 I've been getting nervous about the weather.
 It's been FAIRLY warm recently.
 My plan is the gray shirt and black shorts I wore on my most recent 20 miler, and in last year's marathon.
-If the high is above 60, I'll have to panic rethink my outfit.
+If the high is above 60, I'll have to

 How about you?
 Are you a checklist nut?
 Do you list things to do?
 Do you wing it?
 Am I missing anything?
 Tell me about it!